RobotComponents/RobotComponents-Documentation/docs/Robot Components/Code Generation/Instructive Actions/Absolute Joint Movement.md

 Through the right-click menu of the component addional inputs can be added:

-**Override Robot Tool (ORT):** Defines the robot tool that will be used for the defined movement.
-If this input is left empty the robot tool that is attached to the used robot info will be used.
+[**Override Robot Tool**]({{ site.baseurl }}{% link docs/Robot Components/Parameters/Actions/Override Robot Tool.md %}) **(ORT):** Defines the robot tool that will be used for the defined movement.
+If this input is left empty the robot tool that is attached to the used robot will be used.
 This a variable input parameter that can be accessed and enabled through the right-click menu of the component.

 ## **Output Parameters**